kaiwolff/DevOps_Bootcamp/Node_js_deployment_exercise/Multi_Machine/README.md

 - Need an environment variable to point to the `db` VM.
 This is done by appending the relevant command to `.bashrc` and then using the `source` command to reload the settings.
 - Also need to set up nginx to be our reverse proxy.
 To do this, we copy our provisioned "default" file into the target location and then restart nginx.
 - Now, the machines are connected and ready for us to seed the database and start the app.

+#### Final Steps

+- Type `vagrant ssh app` to access the app database.
+- Once you are connected to the VM, type `cd /home/app` to access the correct folder.
+- Next, type `node seeds/seed.js`.
+This will take a moment to finish, but you should get a message stating the database was seeded.
+- Finally, start the app by typing `(npm run start&)`.
+Congratulations, your app should be all good to go!